2026 Surgical Information Systems Guide to ASC Billing and RCM

 Strengthening ASC Billing for Sustainable Financial Performance

-ASCs face continual pressures that can impact financial outcomes, even when operations seem smooth on the surface.
-Inefficiencies like inconsistent A/R management, increased claim denials, and suboptimal payer contracts can gradually erode profitability.
+Achieving this level of precision is becoming a necessity as ASCs face continual pressures that can impact financial outcomes, even when operations seem smooth on the surface.
+Inefficiencies like inconsistent A/R management, increased claim denials, and suboptimal payer contracts can gradually erode profitability over time.
+However, by implementing robust billing practices, ASCs can recover at-risk revenue and build resilient operations that support long-term success.

-Enhancing Accounts Receivable Management
+Core Pillars of Efficient Accounts Receivable Management

 Managing accounts receivable efficiently is a cornerstone of every ASC's financial health.
 Challenges in this area often result from outdated workflows, limited staff training, or an underinvestment in tools and technology that support ASC-specific reimbursement requirements.
 When claims remain unresolved or follow-up procedures lack consistency, ASCs face greater risk for growing A/R days and revenue loss.